Nazir-Zuberu/Coccidiosis/README.md

 	sudo usermod -aG docker ubuntu

 	newgrp docker

+	# Check if docker is runnig
+	docker --version

 # 6. Configure EC2 as self-hosted runner:
     setting>actions>runner>new self hosted runner> choose os> then run command one by one